 The following information (where available) must always be included in each CV:

 - Education: First, second and third cycle higher education and specialist degrees.

 - Work: Current employment (including employment form) and longer relevant employment held, postdoctoral visits (also included as employment if relevant), research exchanges relevant to the research described and any longer interruptions in the research that have impacted on your opportunity to gain merit as a researcher.

 - Merits and awards: Docentship/associate professorship, supervisees (postdoctoral and doctoral students; state the number of persons in each category and list the names of the up to 10 most relevant to you), up to 10 of your most relevant grants awarded in competition, up to 10 of your most relevant prizes and awards, and up to 20 other merits relevant to the application.

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

-Five members review and grade your application individually.
-The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for medicine and health.
+Five researcher review and grade your application individually.
+The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Medicine and Health.

 Evaluation criteria and guiding questions